Bonnie Mason, MD

 Alison Escalante, MD

-She is a TEDx speaker, a writer for Psychology Today, and a former Clinical Instructor in Pediatrics at Northwestern’s Feinberg School of Medicine.
+She is currently an Adjunct Professor of Pediatrics for Rush College of Medicine at Rush University, and a former Clinical Instructor in Pediatrics at Northwestern’s Feinberg School of Medicine.

-She did her undergraduate work at Princeton University in Medieval and Renaissance History with a focus in Cultural Interpretation.
+Dr. Escalante takes an interdisciplinary approach to tackle some of today's trickiest problems.
+She did her undergraduate work at Princeton University in Medieval and Renaissance History with a focus on Cultural Interpretation.
 She went on to medical school at Rutgers-Robert Wood Johnson.
 She did her residency in Pediatrics at Duke University and the University of Chicago.

-She is practicing pediatrician in Naperville, IL and a fellow of the American Academy of Pediatrics.
+She is a practicing pediatrician in Naperville, IL, and a fellow of the American Academy of Pediatrics.

 Carlton Galbreath is the co-founder and CEO of BossB, MD - a company whose mission is to help women physicians shatter the gender gap and live their best lives.
 He is a business professor, a successful entrepreneur, and an expert in the art of negotiations, having logged well over 10,000 hours of practice in his previous career as an enterprise technology sales leader.